Mention

 involved when purchasing fruit imported from other states and countries.

-The vast majority of this fruit is grown with unsustainable agricultural
+The overwhelming majority of this fruit is grown with polluting

 *Food